Sifting by genre!

 Looking for a love story?

 A different take on love and marriage is one of many tales in God’s Furry Angels.
-That story of newlyweds building a home parallels one of a mature, loving marriage shared in A Year in the Lives of God’s Furry Angels.
+That story of newlyweds building a home parallels one of the mature, loving marriages shared in A Year in the Lives of God’s Furry Angels.
 Those seeking edgier fare should try The Road to Renewal, which mixes the heartbreak of divorce with open seduction and potential passion.
 That novel stretches the boundaries of Christian fiction, but with rewarding conclusions.

 Comedy 🎭